 The Centro Civico Por La Paz Garabito, also known as Epicentro Civico, the Community Center or CCP, is part of a network of seven, one for each province of the country.
 It is included in the Progam of Prevention of Violence and Promotion of Social Inclusion.
 Located on Calle Ancha on the north end of Jacò, the CCP includes a state of the art skatepark with ramps, a basketball court, and a library.
 Theater, contemporary dance, ballet, taekwondo, and music classes are only some of the workshops offered absolutely free to the public.
 This is an initiave driven by the State, coordinated through the Ministery of Justice and Peace in association with the Municipality and the Ministery of Culture.
-The Center was created for and by the community and is especially directed at kids and adolescents through 18 years old.
+The Center was created for and by the community.
+It is especially directed at kids and adolescents through 18 years old.
 The cause is one that is close to Charles Boyd of The Costa Rica Team’s heart.

 The Public Library

 “Kids (and adults) know that they can go to Reina for help with anything from a math problem to a personal problem.
 She also maintains an approachable persona for those who may need a helping hand with the basic necessities such as food or a pair of shoes.” – Liana Robinson, Cornerstones Education Foundation